waylow/boneWidget/README.md

 #### Rotation X/Y/Z
 You can rotate the widget by these values at the time of creation.
 This can save you from having to jump into edit mode to rotate a widget to better align with your situation.

+#### Wire Width:
+This will let you set the wireframe thickness.
+The default setting is 2.0 but Blender will allow any float between 1 and 16.

 #### Advanced Options:
 This checkbox will switch the slide value into 3 axes rather than just the default Y axis.
 This will enable the user to position the widget in some situations without having to jump into edit mode.